xiaohk/notes/content/note/paper-revision-markup.md

 ---
-title: How to Mark Up Paper Revisions with LaTeX
+title: How to Mark Up Paper Revisions with LaTeX?
 description: Tips on preparing paper revision with latex
 date: 2023-11-27
 tags: